Why McLanahan Agricultural Hydrocyclones

 McLanahan Agricultural Hydrocyclones are based on patented technology used for separating, dewatering and desliming aggregates and minerals for more than 40 years.
 They were first introduced to the agricultural industry in 2002 to provide fine sand removal as a second step in the sand-manure separation process.
 By adding this secondary step in the separation process, McLanahan sand-manure separation systems have been proven to remove more than 90% of the sand from the incoming manure stream.
 In flush and flush-flume systems where the manure is highly diluted, a Hydrocyclone can be used as the primary means of separation with the same expected high recovery rates.
 This high recovery rate allows producers to recycle their sand with minimal annual sand costs.
 It also provides the dairy with manure effluent containing minimal bypass sand.
 This is important as the dairy considers long-term manure storage capacities, manure digestion or nutrient separation technologies.

-McLanahan Hydrocyclones are available in multiple sizes and flow rates, beginning with a flow rate of about 680 litres per minute and ending with flow rates in excess of 7500 litres per minute.
+McLanahan Hydrocyclones are available in multiple sizes and flow rates, beginning with a flow rate of about 180 gpm and ending with flow rates in excess of 2,000 gpm.
 They are designed for high capacities within a small footprint, minimal wear and easy maintenance.
 All wetted components are lined with a natural rubber compound to reduce abrasive wear from the sand.
 Once the linings have become worn, components can be replaced or relined.
 McLanahan engineers work with customers to provide the most efficient pumping and separation system for the their needs.